Upcoming Astrobiology Conferences

 In this session, we discuss the potential roles of clays in catalysing biopolymer synthesis, information transfer and introducing mutations.
 We also address both clay’s capabilities and limitations in preserving functional protobiopolymers - how this may affect their use in early-life systems and assist in their discovery as biosignatures later it time.
 This session aims to highlight the latest findings and methodologies that advance our understanding of layered minerals and their role in life’s origins and drive ongoing scientific exploration.

-Registration: 2025-07-01 - Impacts and their Role in the Evolution of Life
+Abstract submission deadline: 2025-07-31 - Impacts and their role in the origin and evolution of life

-2025-09-02 to 2025-09-06, Nördlingen, Germany
+2025-09-01 to 2025-09-04, Nördlingen, Germany

 - EANA 2025